 Even by filing this paperwork, your case may not result in court action.
 You may be able to work out a deal between your tax representative and the IRS.
 This negotiation process can often result in a settlement that comes outside of a trial that both parties will agree upon.

 In response to your initial petition, you’ll receive an answer to the request.
 The IRS has 45 days to make a motion regarding your petition or 60 days to file its reply.
 This answer will be a detailed response to the different items entered into the filing.

 If the IRS has filed a motion asking that you admit the allegations, you have to respond with your reply within 45 days from the date of the answer sent to you.
 Otherwise, you don’t have to reply to the IRS’s response.
 You also have the option to appeal the decision that was made by the Tax Court at this stage.

 You may be surprised to find out that about 96% of the court cases are settled without a formal trial being held.
 This high percentage is likely due to the burden that the Tax Court would face if every case went forward and was entered into a formal hearing.
 If a settlement has not been reached within six months, your case will return to the IRS counsel.

-Are you facing the potential for a case going to Tax Court or are you just starting to research your rights when it comes to tax debt?
-Solvable offers the opportunity for you to educate yourself on debt relief and gives you the chance to explore our partnerships with debt relief programs so that you can get out of debt.
+Are you facing the potential for a case going to Tax Court or are you just starting to research your rights when it comes to back taxes?
+Solvable offers the opportunity for you to educate yourself on back tax assistance and gives you the chance to explore our partnerships with back tax assistance programs so that you can get out of back taxes.